-Having swapped Shanghai for Paris in the mid-twentieth century, Zao Wou-Ki's rose to become one of the most important artists on the world stage.
+Having swapped Shanghai for Paris, Zao Wou-Ki's rose to become one of the most important artists on the world stage.
 A trailblazer in the overlapping of Eastern Asian and Western artistic traditions, he was a restless individual who, over a seventy-year career, established an artistic vocabulary that passed through figuration to full abstraction.
 He embraced different cultural identities without ever being indebted to one.
 It was during the 1960's and early 1970s that Wou-Ki's work reached its apex, with canvases of overwhelming scale and immersive emotional and spiritual intensity.
 Wou-Ki was the first ethnic Chinese member of the Académie des Beaux-Arts of France, and together with Chu Teh-Chun and Wu Guanzhong, was dubbed one of the "Three Musketeers" - the modern Chinese artists who trained in China and France.

 - Using oil paint, watercolor, and ink, Wou-Ki developed a striking signature style defined by strong contrasts in color and powerful linework.
 Blending gestural abstraction with traditional Chinese landscapeture, his most famous paintings capture fragments of larger scenes and possess a fluidity, transparency, and graceful luminosity that reflect the interior energies and impulses of the artist himself.
 Wou-Ki's art contemplates this grand narrative and invites his viewer to considerer their own place in the vastness of the universe.